markdownlint/markdownlint/docs/rolling_a_release.md

 Then `git push --tags upstream` to push the tag.

+Build and push a docker image per the docs in tools/docker/README.md

 Finally, add a new 'Unreleased' section to the changelog for the next release.